lr42/gentle/roadmap.md

 - [ ] Show a intro wizard on first run.
 Introduce the glow box and allow moving it to wherever the user would like.
 (Introducing the glow box is an idea from Matt.)
+- [x] Show the time to the next break in the tool tip for the task bar icon.
+(Also mentioned by Brenden.)
+	- [x] Allow configuring which type of time is shown in the tool tip, the absolute time, the relative time, or both (or even possilby neither).
 - [x] Monitor keyboard and mouse activity to reset breaks after a certain amount of time.
 - [x] Add a tool tip/title to the task bar icon.